-You’ve likely noticed the sizes of eggs on the cartons: small, medium, large, extra-large and jumbo.
+Furthermore, you’ve likely noticed the sizes of eggs on the cartons: small, medium, large, extra-large and jumbo.
 In general, the size of the egg has nothing to do with the nutritional content therein.
 You mainly have to pay attention to the size when you’re preparing a very exact recipe.
 Most recipes are written assuming you are using a standard, large egg.
 Here’s a breakdown of the egg sizes you may find at the grocery store:

 What Do All the Numbers Mean on the Side of the Carton?

-When you pick up a carton of eggs at the market, you likely check for broken eggs, and then glance at the expiration date on the side of the carton.
+A Complete Guide to Buying Eggs: When you pick up a carton of eggs at the market, you likely check for broken eggs, and then glance at the expiration date on the side of the carton.
 Did you know that you can also check the “packed-on” date as well?

 Egg cartons have several numbers on the side.
 One is the “sell-by” date.
 It’s marked clearly so you can decipher it easily.
 Another number is on the carton.
 It is a three-digit number.
 This is the date on which the eggs were packed.
 It is written in three digits to set it apart from the “sell-by” date.

-In the photo below, the three-digit, packed-on date is 283.
+Moreover, in the photo below, the three-digit, packed-on date is 283.
 That represents the 283rd day of the year 2018, or October 10, 2018.
 It is a good idea to pay attention to this date because eggs are normally considered fresh for about five weeks.
 In this case, that is a little over two weeks past the “sell-by” date.

 (Photo: Amanda Wynant)